aircov/Scrapy_ImagePipeline_Spider/README.md

 # Scrapy_ImagePipeline_Spider
 python3 crawl Scrapy  download images from autohome.com

-Images will be downloaded to 'download' directory.
+Images will be downloaded to 'images' directory.